-From the Area 705 / PRD consolidated league constitution.
-Copied April 17, 2015.
+From the Peterborough Area Roller Derby league constitution.
+Copied Dec 18, 2017.
 Any newer Code of Conduct documents take precedence over this.
 Members are responsible for accessing the most uptodate documentation possible.

 8. Code of Conduct